Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the Kurdyka-Lojasiewicz inequality

-Note that the above algorithm can be viewed as an alternating \textit{proximal} minimization algorithm.
-Alternating projection algorithms on closed sets are particular cases of the above problem: just specialize $f$ and $g$ to be the indicator functions of the two sets and take $Q(x,y)=\left\|x-y\right\|^2.$

-The novelty of our approach is twofold: first, we work in a nonconvex setting, just assuming that the function $L$ is a function that satisfies the Kurdyka-\L ojasiewicz inequality.
+We work in a nonconvex setting, just assuming that the function $L$ satisfies the Kurdyka-\L ojasiewicz inequality.
 An entire section illustrates the relevancy of such an assumption by giving examples ranging from semialgebraic geometry to ``metrically regular" problems.
-Secondly, we rely on a new class of alternating minimization algorithms with costs to move which has recently been introduced by Attouch, Redont and Soubeyran.

-Our main result can be stated as follows: Assume that L has the Kurdyka-\L ojasiewicz property and that the sequence $(x_k,y_k)_{k\in\N}$ is bounded.
-Then the trajectory has a finite length and, as a consequence, converges to a critical point of $L$.
-This result is completed by the study of the convergence rate of the algorithm, which depends on the geometrical properties of the function $L$ around its critical points (namely the \L ojasiewicz exponent).
-As a striking application, we obtain the convergence of our alternating projection algorithm (a variant of the von Neumann algorithm) for a wide class of sets including in particular semialgebraic and tame sets, transverse smooth manifolds or sets with ``regular" intersection.
+Our main result can be stated as follows: If L has the Kurdyka-\L ojasiewicz property, then each bounded sequence generated by the algorithm converges to a critical point of $L$.
+This result is completed by the study of the convergence rate of the algorithm, which depends on the geometrical properties of the function $L$ around its critical points.
+When specialized to $Q(x,y)=\left\|x-y\right\|^2$ and to $f$, $g$ indicator functions, the algorithm is an alternating projection mehod (a variant of Von Neumann's) that converges for a wide class of sets including semialgebraic and tame sets, transverse smooth manifolds or sets with ``regular ''intersection.
+In order to illustrate our results with concrete problems, we provide a convergent proximal reweighted $\ell^1$ algorithm for compressive sensing and an application to rank reduction problems.